05-archana/IBM-PROJECT/README.md

    - Once you're satisfied with your chatbot's performance, deploy it to Facebook Messenger by enabling the integration you set up earlier.
    - Users can then interact with your chatbot on Facebook Messenger.

-Remember that creating an effective chatbot is an ongoing process.
-Regularly update, train, and monitor your chatbot to provide a better user experience.
-Additionally, stay informed about changes in Facebook Messenger's platform and Watson Assistant to ensure your integration remains up to date and functional